e-sycheung/CA.EV.Naturalgas/README.md

 ### *Description of Data Exploration:*
 Our search process for the data was difficult at first due to data requiring payment to access.
 So, we did a lot of research on our topic to gain a better understanding and find reliable sources that can offer the data that we need.
 After our research, we found a great deal of data in the supply and demand section of [California ISO]( https://www.caiso.com/todaysoutlook/Pages/index.html).
 Next, we gathered data from [Sun Country Highway]( https://suncountryhighway.ca/ev-charge-times/) charge times using web scraping.

-### *Description of Analysis Phase:*

-### *Description of the Communication Protocols:*
-Communication and open dialogue have been a key component in this group project.
-There are several prongs of communication that we have implemented.
-1. Day to day: Slack or gmail for communications, quick questions, ideas, and suggestions.
-2. Meets outside of Class: Google Calendar/Hangouts and Zoom.
-3. Resources and Code Collaboration: GitHub and GoogleDrive.

 ### *Project Outline:*